 Welcome!
 Thanks for visiting my blog!
 Wherever you are on your journey, I hope you’ll find something that will help you take the next step toward living well.

-When I was first diagnosed with fibromyalgia four years ago, I honestly thought I could fix it.
+When I was first diagnosed with fibromyalgia five years ago, I honestly thought I could fix it.
 I’m a “do something” type of person.
 When something unexpected happens, my first thought is always, “How do I fix this?”.
 I got busy reading everything I could get my hands on and doing whatever I could to try to get better.